jainnielyn/100-days-of-code/log.md

 **Today's Progress**: Created a tracker for the nonprofit today.
 Worked on FCC Javascript some more.

 **Thoughts** Was going to implement some formatting changes for the nonprofit, but the account they gave me access to had no permission to duplicate (backup) the live site.
 Created a tracker instead for all the things to do.
 Also worked through more Javascript lessons from freecodecamp.
 New nuggets were learned.

+### Day 79: February 21, Thu

+**Today's Progress**: Worked on freecodecamp's Javascript, basic section.

+**Thoughts** Ah, at first I was worried it was too easy, but now it's increasing complexity.
+The "record collection" section is surprisingly a big jump in difficulty from previous segments!
+Still working on it..